espressif/esp-va-sdk/docs/en/hw-reference/esp32/user-guide-esp32-vaquita-dspg.md

 ### 1.4.2 Hardware Setup

-1. Connect ESP32-Vaquita-DSPG Mic board to ESP32-Vaquita-DSPG mainboard through the FPC cable.
+1. Connect ESP32-Vaquita-DSPG subboard to ESP32-Vaquita-DSPG mainboard through the FPC cable.
 2. Connect a 4-ohm speaker to the Speaker Connector, or connect earphones to the Earphone Connector.
 3. Plug in the USB cables to the PC and to both USB ports of ESP32-Vaquita-DSPG.
 4. The Power On LED (Red) should turn on.